nik9anup/CryptoApp-Sem1/README.md

-This app was developed as a mini project as part of the course, Python for Computational Problem Solving (UE22CS101)
+This app was developed as a mini project as part of the course, Python for Computational Problem Solving (UE22CS101) by PES2UG22CS361 and PES2UG22CS381.